tyler2too/ClassScheduleToGoogleCalenderApp/README.md

 UIUC class schedule to Google Calender
-- I have no internship so might as well make a personal project.
-- I looked from problems to solve and one of them was the time commitment of manually inputting of class schedules.
-- I have always manually entered class schedules into google calendar and I want to be able to copy and paste.
+- I identified a personal problem: the time-consuming task of manually entering class schedules into Google Calendar.
+To solve this, I created a website that allows users to copy and paste their class schedules directly, streamlining the process of adding classes to Google Calendar.
-So I created this.

 Things to do